jiajiezhang7/osmAG-from-cad/osmAG_doc/osmAG_standards_24.12.md

         - **`osmAG:type`:** Distinguishes between `area` and `passage` elements.
             - Possible values: area, passage
         - **`osmAG:areatype`:** Specifies the functional classification of an area as either an `inner` area or a `structure` area.
 Inner areas are further categorized by function: stairs, elevator, or room.
-            - Possible values: room, stairs, elevator
+            - Possible values: room, stairs, elevator, structure
         - **`osmAG:parent`:** References the parent area's identifier, establishing the hierarchical structure.
 Child areas must be fully contained within their parent's boundaries.
     - Passage-specific Tags:
         - **`osmAG:from` and `osmAG:to`:** Define the connected areas' identifiers.
 The order is not significant as the Area Graph is undirected.